- Special offers

 |Offer||Previous price||Offer price||Saving|

-About the showEdward Albee’s The Goat, or Who Is Sylvia? returns to the West End in a new revival starring Damian Lewis.
-The play is due to open at the Theatre Royal Haymarket on 5th April 2017, with preview performances starting on 24th March 2017.
+About the showEdward Albee’s The Goat, or Who Is Sylvia? has returned to the West End in a new revival starring Damian Lewis.
+The play opened at the Theatre Royal Haymarket on 5th April 2017, with preview performances having started on 24th March 2017.

 The play tells the tale of Martin, a man in the prime of life.
 He’s married to his lovely wide Stevie, has a son Billy, and has just landed a fantastic commission in his career as an architect.
 When he’s just about to celebrate however, he accidentally lets a big secret slip which will irrevocably change his life.